 This is a zero to low impact exercise, which absolutely benefits postmenopausal women and elderly adults.
 The former can benefit through stronger bone density, while the latter can be of benefit through improved muscle strength as well as improved balance and coordination.

 There are definitely many benefits to utilizing a total body vibration machine.
 However, there are some things that it has been proven such machines cannot do.
 These things include muscle toning, weight loss, and muscle sculpting.

 Get More Out of Your Exercises.
 Go PRO!Sign Up

 What Are Today’s Vibration Machines Like?

 Many fitness centers are beginning to incorporate these vibration machines into their equipment inventory, especially since early results show distinct benefits.

 For individuals who have poor balance, joint problems, or low bone density, the act of standing on a vibrating machine exercise platform, and doing exercises for the upper body can actually help with the problems mentioned.

 It is feasible to use weight training equipment such as free weights and resistance bands while standing on the vibrating platform.
 There are also increased benefits because of the additional weight and concentration it takes to keep your balance on the platform.

-For now, you can find use the workout plan finder to locate an exercise regimen that will meet the goals that a vibration machine can't.
-Try it now!
+For now, you can go PRO and use our workout plan finder to locate an exercise regimen that will meet the goals that a vibration machine can’t.
+Sign up for a PRO account today!